muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

   - No longer need to pass in the `Stage` reference -- just `std::get` from the tuple
 - Configure compile-time mapping to use direct `CompilerStage` classes rather than `StringLiteral` references to `Stage::NAME`
   - This allows for cleaner usage of map lookup with just the `CompilerStage` typename
+- Implement automatic `runStages` function that can run the entire pipeline

 ## TODO
 -